 Experiences around the time of death have a profound impact on how bereaved people experience their grief.
-More needs to be done to ensure that as many people as possible experience a 'good death' and that there is greater continuity of information and support to people through a bereavement, with concerted action from all Governments across the UK:
+More needs to be done to ensure that as many people as possible experience a 'good death' and that there is greater continuity of information and support to people through a bereavement, with concerted action from the Government:

-- 1 Professional bodies and employers of anyone whose role brings them into contact with bereaved people must ensure they have bereavement training that is culturally-informed, and contextually tailored, including training on complex and traumatic grief, at an appropriate level - 2 Each UK Government must ensure that there is sustainable funding and effective delivery of palliative care services - 3 To ensure an integrated approach to delivery of care before, during and after a death, all UK Governments must ensure that palliative and end-of-life care strategies are effectively linked to bereavement support strategies.
+- 1 Professional bodies and employers of anyone whose role brings them into contact with bereaved people must ensure they have bereavement training that is culturally-informed, and contextually tailored, including training on complex and traumatic grief, at an appropriate level - 2 The Government and NHS England must ensure that there is sustainable funding and effective delivery of palliative care services - To ensure an integrated approach to delivery of care before, during and after a death, the Government, NHS England and Integrated Care Boards must ensure that palliative and end-of-life care strategies are effectively linked to be eavement support strategies.